 I was born and raised in the UK to Egyptian parents.
 In our household, food was always a big feature – Egyptians love food and love to feed their loved ones!
-As a family we travelled extensively and my interest in food was nurtured from a very young age.
+As a family, we travelled extensively and my interest in food was nurtured from a very young age.
 The smell of cooking permanently wafted through our house with traditional, delicious and flavoursome meals always on offer in huge portions!
-The downside to this rich heritage was that, as a child and teenager, I was overweight and embarked on a series of terrible fad diets consisting of mounds of lettuce leaves, processed meats and salad cream with crispbreads.
-Needless to say, with little support, limited knowledge and minimal success, my adolescent years and always looking for the next quick fix.
+The downside to this rich heritage was that, as a child and teenager, I was overweight and embarked on a series of terrible fad diets consisting of mounds of lettuce leaves, processed meats and salad cream with tasteless crispbreads.
+Needless to say, with little support, limited knowledge and minimal success, I was overweight during my adolescent years and always looking for the next quick fix.

 Once I “left the nest”…

 ….I had control over my meals and eating habits.
 I didn’t cook much whilst living at home but I watched as many a meal was created, seemingly effortlessly.
 Emulating my home experience, I experimented with new recipes, ingredients and combinations – they weren’t always healthy but certainly, with youthful enthusiasm – they were inspired!

 Cooking from scratch helped me to develop my skills and more importantly, my confidence in the kitchen.